 The most frequent basis for such a refusal concerns the requirement that the prospective visitor or student possess a residence abroad he or she has no intention of abandoning.
 Applicants can prove the existence of such residence by demonstrating that they have ties to their homeland that would compel them to leave the U.S. at the end of their temporary stay.

-Consular officers make the decisions to grant or deny student or visitor visas within minutes of the consular interview, after a brief review of whatever evidence an applicant has ready to present to the officer.
+Consular officers make the decisions to grant or deny student or visitor visas within minutes of the consular interview, often without even reviewing whatever evidence an applicant has ready to present to the officer.

-Generally a person who has a steady job, spouse, and small children who are not coming to the United States with the visa applicant, as well as real estate assets, bank accounts, or a business, is a visa applicant meeting the strong ties test.
+In most cases, a person who has a steady job, spouse, and small children who are not also coming to the United States, as well as real estate assets, bank accounts, or a business, will meet the strong-ties test.

-To show these ties, the visa applicant needs to bring documents to the consular interview.
-Acceptable documents include but are not limited to: title to assets, bank records, business records, leases, a letter of employment, birth certificates for the applicant’s minor children, and pictures of the family members who will remain in the homeland.
+To show these ties, the visa applicant should make supporting documents available at the interview.
+Acceptable documents might include copies of title to assets, bank records, business records, leases, a letter of employment, birth certificates for the applicant’s minor children, and pictures of the family members who will remain in the homeland.

-When a consular officer evaluates the visa application, he or she looks at the applicant's professional, social, cultural, and other factors.
-In cases of younger applicants who may not have had an opportunity to form many ties, consular officers may look at the applicants specific intentions, family situation, and connections in the home country and in the United States, the applicant's age, and his or her long-range plans and prospects within the country of residence.
+A consular officer evaluating the visa application will look at the applicant's professional, social, cultural, and other factors.
+In cases of younger applicants who might not have had an opportunity to form many ties, consular officers might look at the applicant’s specific intentions, family situation, and connections in the home country and in the United States, the applicant's age, and his or her long-range plans and prospects within the country of residence.

-We prepare our clients for the consulate interview.
 Because of the volume of applications received, most consular officers are under considerable time pressure to conduct a quick and efficient interview.
-They must make a decision, for the most part, on the impressions they form during the first minute of the interview.
-Consequently, what the client says first and the initial impression he or she creates are critical to the client’s success.
-We prepare clients to keep their answers to the officer's questions short, to the point, and truthful.
-For example, if a client comes on a tourist visa, he or she needs to know by heart what places he or she will visit, and must posses a prearranged tour schedule.
+They must make a decision, for the most part, on the impressions they form during the first seconds of the interview.

 Although denial of a visa under Section 214(B) of the I.N.A. is not permanent, it is very damaging.
 The success rate of getting a tourist or student visa after one denial is greatly diminished even if the applicant provides the required evidence to meet the strong ties test.
-Therefore, we strongly encourage our clients to thoroughly prepare for the consulate interview and provide the necessary documents at the initial interview.
+Therefore, it’s best to thoroughly prepare for the consular interview and provide the necessary documents at the initial interview.